 We did TV and radio interviews and wrote an article in the Cape Times to raise people’s awareness about what was happening.

 In October 2012, the Department announced that seven schools, it had planned to close, would remain open.
 Because of the efforts of principals, teachers, parents and learners at these schools, they were kept open.
 It was also because of the hard work of EE, the EELC and other organisations like the Save Our Schools Coalition.

 Two school closures which we thought were particularly unfair – Zonnebloem and Peak View – around which we campaigned fervently, were reversed.

 EE called for the Department to support Zonnebloem and Peak View in improving their results.
 The Department promised to work with these two schools to improve them.
 Following EE’s suggestion, the Department said that it would approach the private owner of the land on which Zonnebloem is located to improve the condition of the school buildings.

 The Department initially said it would not transport learners from Denneprag Primary to the placement school.
 EE pointed out that Denneprag learners would have to walk a dangerous route to reach the placement school.
 The Department will now provide transport to Denneprag learners and to all rural learners where transport is necessary.

 The Department promised to pay for school uniforms for all relocated learners.
 It also promised to cover school fees for the 2013 school year (for learners moving to a school with higher fees).

-In December, EE met with the Department once more to ensure that its promise to improve the education of learners at the 20 closing schools was being kept to.
-EE promised to work together with Zonnebloem and Peak View to ensure that the situation at these schools was improved, and to monitor progress made.
+In December, EE met with the Department once more to ensure that its promise to improve the education of learners at the 20 closing schools was being fulfilled.
+EE promised to work together with Zonnebloem and Peak View to ensure the situation at these schools improved, and to monitor progress made.